 Distance cycled: 60km

-Time: 4.5 hours
+Duration: 4.5 hours

-After Wongarbon, it was another 25km or so to Dubbo, which we smashed out in time for a late lunch in town before heading to our motel where I had a relaxing spa bath and beer to ease my aching muscles.
+After Wongarbon, it was another 25km or so to Dubbo, which we smashed out in time for a late lunch in town before heading to our motel, where I had a relaxing spa bath and beer to ease my aching muscles.

-For dinner we went to the Royal India Restobar, where I had some of the best Indian food I’ve ever eaten.
+For dinner, we went to the Royal India Restobar, where I had some of the best Indian food I’ve ever eaten.

 Day 5 – Dubbo to Wellington via Guerie